 No. You can set up the trust and take the income tax deduction now but postpone taking the income until later.
 By then, with good management, the trust assets will have appreciated considerably in value, resulting in more income for you.

-The income tax deduction is usually limited to 30 percent of adjusted gross income, but it can vary from 20 percent to 60 percent, depending on how the IRS defines the charity and the type of asset.
+The income tax deduction is usually limited to 30 percent of adjusted gross income.
+However, it can vary from 20 percent to 60 percent, depending on how the IRS defines the charity and the type of asset.
 If you cannot use the full deduction the first year, you can carry it forward for up to five additional years.
-Depending on your tax bracket, the type of asset, and the type of charity, the charitable deduction can reduce your income taxes by 10 percent, 20 percent, 30 percent, or even more.
+Depending on your tax bracket, the type of asset, and the type of charity, the charitable deduction can reduce your income taxes by 10 percent, 20 percent, or even more.

 The best assets are those that have greatly appreciated in value since you purchased them, specifically publicly traded securities, real estate, and stock in some closely held corporations.
 (S corporation stock does not qualify.
 Mortgaged real estate usually will not qualify, either, but you might consider paying off the loan.)
 Cash can also be used.

-You can be your own trustee.
-But you must be sure that the trust is administered properly—otherwise, you could lose the tax advantages or be penalized.
-Most people who name themselves as trustee have the paperwork handled by a qualified third party administrator.
+You can be your own trustee, but you must be sure that the trust is administered properly.
+Otherwise, you could lose the tax advantages or face a penalty.
+Most people who name themselves as trustee have the paperwork handled by a qualified third-party administrator.

-Before naming a trustee, it is a good idea to interview several candidates and consider their investment performance, services, and experience with these trusts.
+Before naming a trustee, interview several candidates and consider their investment performance, services, and experience with these trusts.
 Remember, you are depending on the trustee to manage your trust properly and to provide you with income.

-Yes.
 For as long as you live, the trustee you select — not the charity — controls the assets.
 Your trustee must follow the instructions you put in your trust.
 You can retain the right to change the trustee if you become dissatisfied.
 You can also change the charity (to another qualified charity) without losing the tax advantages.

 Generally, once an irrevocable trust is signed, you cannot make any other changes.
 Be sure you understand the entire document and that it is exactly what you want before you sign.

-If you have a sizable estate, the asset you place in a CRT may only be a small percentage of your assets, so your children may be well taken care of.
-However, if you are concerned about replacing the value of this asset for your children, there is an easy way to do so.
+If you have a sizable estate, the asset you place in a CRT may only be a small percentage of your assets.
+If you give the asset away but are concerned about replacing its value for your children, there is an easy way to do so.

-As the illustration below shows, using the income tax savings and part of the income you receive from the charitable remainder trust, you can fund an irrevocable life insurance trust.
+You can use the income tax savings and part of the income you receive from the charitable remainder trust to fund an irrevocable life insurance trust.
 The trustee of the insurance trust can then purchase enough life insurance to replace the full value of the asset for your children or other beneficiaries.

-Yes.
-If you think a charitable remainder trust would be of value to you and your family, speak with an estate planning attorney, insurance professional, corporate trustee, investment adviser, CPA, or your favorite charity.
-Be sure an attorney experienced in CRTs prepares the documents.
+If you think a charitable remainder trust would be of value to you and your family, speak with an estate planning attorney experienced in CRTs.